BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.6.2 - 12.
+March 2018
+* Updated the re captcha form element to use the version 2.
+Version 1 is only supported til the 30 of March.
+* Adding new options for recaptcha v2 to the form element.
+* Fixing an issue with the user creation.
+If "Create account during submission" was set without a page selected in the form builder under edit submissions.
+* Fixed an issue with the post author.
+If the user was created during submission it could happen that no author was set.
+* Rebuild the pfbc password field and make use of the WordPress validation also in registration forms.
+* Fixed an with the password option "hide for logged in users".
+If the option was set the password field was hidden all the time.

 = 2.1.6.1 - 6.
 March 2018
 * Fixed an issue in the Registration and Activation Process.